itmerk/Project_1/README.md

 Migration of data from the data lake to a SQL database for efficient querying and analysis.

 Search and retrieval of data from the SQL database using different search options.

+My project is about get 10 Channel id for user, extract information for youtube information, store the data in mongo db then import the data to MySQL and final analysis queries.